sablier-labs/sandbox/README.md

 > [!TIP]
 >
 > The Ethers examples do not include all possible variations, so we invite you to look into the Wagmi examples and
-> attempt to reproduce them yourself, with Ethers.
+> attempt to convert them yourself.

 #### Features

-- Create an LL, LD or LT stream with Durations in headless mode (tweak durations in code)
+- Create an LL, LD or LT stream with Durations or Timestamps in headless mode (tweak durations in code)